patching...

 There are two events going on Saturday, April 21, that will require the assistance of as many helpful Heights residents as possible.

 Fourth Ward Ald.
-Josh Deabel, the Chicago Heights Beautification Committee, Bloom High School students and the Forest Preserve District of Cook County are sponsoring a clean-up at Wilson Woods.
+Josh Deabel, the Chicago Heights Beautification Committee, students and the Forest Preserve District of Cook County are sponsoring a clean-up at Wilson Woods.

 Anyone interested in helping out should report to the corner of Country Club Road and Edgewood Avenue at 9 a.m. today.
 The clean-up will end at 2 p.m.